l-monnier/idris2-hex/README.md

 # Purpose

-This library is first and foremost a personal project for learning Idris.
+This library is first and foremost a personal learning project.
 Its practical use is rather limited.

 # Features